ThomasQuinnKelly/bip-reference-person/docs/quick-start-guide.md

 * JDK 8
 * GIT 2.18.0 or higher
 * IDE (Spring Tool Suite:STS is recommended as it plays nicely with Spring Boot.
 However you are free to choose.)
-* Optionally Docker (To run ocp reference person service in the container)
+* Optionally Docker (To run BIP reference person service in the container)
 * Personal Access Token to connect to GitHub: [Creating Personal Access Token](#creating-personal-access-token-to-connect-to-github)

 ## Installation Reference Links